Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 A less common route into urban design could be moving across from a related role, such as town planning.
 This would most likely involve completing a part-time Masters in a related subject as part of your professional development.

 As populations grow, the need for suitable living spaces created by urban and rural planning increases.
 As a result, the urban design sector continues to expand with good opportunities and prospects.
-In addition to the relevant qualifications, work experience is absolutely key in securing your first post.
+In addition to the relevant qualifications, work experience is key in securing your first post.

 You'll need to have: